A unique – and universal – story:

 For more about Bill, and his wife, Anna, see this page.

-We hope you can join us at one of the screenings this fall.
+We hope you can join us at an upcoming screening.